20 of the Greatest Speeches in History

 Cory Methodist Church, Cleveland, Ohio (1964)

-While Malcolm X always advocated for African Americans to vote, he also noted that if the government continued impeding their equality, then taking up arms might become necessary.
-He stated that although President Johnson and the Democratic Party expressed support for the civil rights bill, they had not translated this into meaningful legislative action.
+Malcolm X consistently urged African Americans to vote but warned that taking up arms might be necessary if the government kept blocking their equality.
+He pointed out that despite President Johnson and the Democratic Party’s expressed support for the civil rights bill, they hadn’t turned it into effective legislation.

-According to Malcolm, African Americans have become “politically mature” and understand that they might be the decisive factor in the upcoming elections by remaining independent and unaligned and choosing candidates who would pay attention to their demands.
-Additionally, he intended his distinctive use of imagery and language to cover up his notions of civilization and history in creative ways to help his audience understand the challenges and be inspired to take action.
+Malcolm noted that African Americans have become “politically mature” and realize they could decide the upcoming elections by staying independent and choosing candidates who heed their demands.
+He used unique imagery and language to creatively express his views on civilization and history, aiming to help his audience grasp the challenges and feel inspired to act.

 3. “I Have a Dream” by Martin Luther King Jr.